denizalti/openreplica/src/doc/source/tutorial-advanced.rst

 Both of these loggers are included under utils.py

 To start the NetworkLogger, use the logdaemon.py on the host you want to keep the Logger.

 .. sourcecode:: console
         $ python logdaemon.py

 Synchronization & Threading
 ------------------------
+ConCoord provides a distributed and fault-tolerant threading library.
+The library includes:

+* Lock
+* RLock
+* Semaphore
+* BoundedSemaphore
+* Barrier
+* Condition

+The implementations of distributed synchronization objects follow the implementations in the Python threading library.